BenGeorgie55/BLE-Scanner/README.md

 depending on the device and configuration.

-Legacy advertising also includes a small pseudo-random delay of up to approximately:

-0–10 milliseconds

-between advertising events.

-This helps reduce repeated radio collisions when many BLE devices share the same 2.4 GHz spectrum.

 A manufacturer may choose a shorter interval for fast discovery or a longer interval to reduce power consumption.

 ## What Can a BLE Advertisement Contain?
 Depending on the product, BLE advertisements may expose characteristics such as:

 - Advertised name
 - Bluetooth Company Identifier
 - Manufacturer-specific data
 - Service UUIDs
 - Service data
 - Address information
 - Address type
 - Manufacturer-specific patterns
 - Product-specific patterns
 - Capability information

 The detector compares combinations of these characteristics against its rule and reference databases.